ROW BY ROW, THIS DREAM GROWS

 three cherries

-three flowering cherries, because beauty matters too - as we have already established.
+and three flowering cherries (because beauty matters too — as previously established)

 What can I say?
 I really like fruit.

-It was a week of work that stretched me thin, filled me up, and reminded me—again—why I chose this life.
-Rows planted, orchard started, perennials tucked in, dogs happy, heart full.
+It was a week that stretched me thin, filled me up, and reminded me exactly why I chose this life.

 Comments